SheldonBurke/Math-for-Data-Science-Course/Lilkim.md

 <p align="center">

- <b> Sheldon Burke </b> is a Librarian and a current student at Florida Atlantic University pursuring his second bachelors in Data Science and Analytics with a focus on Business Analytics and a certificate in Artifical Intelligence.
-He can be contacted at Seeshelbytheseashore@gmail.com (unless you are the CIA).
+ <b> Sheldon Burke </b> is a Librarian and a current student pursuring his second bachelors in Data Science and Analytics with a focus on Business Analytics and a certificate in Artifical Intelligence.

  <b> Kim Jong IL </b> Aka the Dear leader and Former leader of the "Best Korea."